The Ultimate 8-day Arctic Winter Adventure | Ilulissat | Disko Bay

 In the afternoon, we will meet our Greenlandic sled dog team and musher for a 2-hour journey through the backcountry.
 Dog sledge is a very traditional method of transportation in Greenland and is still used today by locals to go hunting and to generally get from place to place during winter.

-The day finishes back at the restaurant where you will learn more about Greenlandic culture and life in a small settlement and have the opportunity to try several different Greenlandic speciality foods.
-Afterwards, simply relax and enjoy the incredible view of the harbour and bay area from the comfort of the hotel.
+The day finishes back at the restaurant where you will learn more about Greenlandic culture and life in a small settlement and have the opportunity to try several different Greenlandic delicacies.
+Afterward, dinner is the last part of the program and then you can simply relax and enjoy the incredible view of the harbour and bay area from the comfort of the hotel.

 Today we will return to Ilulissat via snowmobile and you have the rest of the day to explore the city for yourself.
 You may like to re-visit one of the places we saw on the City Walk, and you should check out the Ultimate Guide to Ilulissat for other ideas.